Summary¶

 Here are some common Maclaurin series representations.
 Sine and cosine work with radians.

-$$\begin{align}\sin(x) &= x - \frac{x^3}{3!} + \frac{x^5}{5!} - \frac{x^7}{7!} + \frac{x^9}{9!} - ... \\ \cos(x) &= 1 - \frac{x^2}{2!} + \frac{x^4}{4!} - \frac{x^6}{6!} + \frac{x^8}{8!} - ... \\ e^x &= 1 + x + \frac{x^2}{2!} + \frac{x^3}{3!} + \frac{x^4}{4!} + ...\end{align}$$
+$$\begin{align}\sin(x) &= x - \frac{x^3}{3!} + \frac{x^5}{5!} - \frac{x^7}{7!} + \frac{x^9}{9!} - ... \\ \cos(x) &= 1 - \frac{x^2}{2!} + \frac{x^4}{4!} - \frac{x^6}{6!} + \frac{x^8}{8!} - ... \\ e^x &= 1 + x + \frac{x^2}{2!} + \frac{x^3}{3!} + \frac{x^4}{4!} + ...\end{align}$$Euler's Formula¶

-$$\begin{align}i &= \sqrt{-1} \\ e^{it} &= \cos(t)+i\sin(t) \\ \cos(t) &= \frac{e^{it}+e^{-it}}{2} \\ \sin(t) &= \frac{e^{it}-e^{-it}}{2i}\end{align}$$
+$$\begin{align}i &= \sqrt{-1} \\ e^{it} &= \cos(t)+i\sin(t) \\ \cos(t) &= \frac{e^{it}+e^{-it}}{2} \\ \sin(t) &= \frac{e^{it}-e^{-it}}{2i}\end{align}$$These crazy things are not jokes.
+Read more here.

-Other Bases
+Other Bases¶

 We only have 10 digits but we need 16 for hexadecimal, so we also use A=10, B=11, C=12, ..., F=15.